manish-garodia/manish-garodia/common/lib-cellar/procedures/into-the-clouds/into-the-clouds.md

 	Click **Select shape**.

 	> **Note:** Adding a shape compatibility to an image does not guarantee that the image will work on the shape.
-You should test the image on the shape after you add compatibility.
+You must test the image on the shape after you add compatibility.
 Some images (especially Windows) might never be cross-compatible with other shapes because of driver or hardware differences.

 1. For networking, leave the defaults *vcnyyyymmdd-xxxx*.
 For example, `vcn-20220131-2306`.